ubclaunchpad/LP-website/resources/git-workflow.md

 Saving changes in a Git repository is a two-step process: first you have to *stage* your changed files, then you have to *commit* them.

-You can think of a Git commit as a snapshot or milestone along your project timeline.
-Each commit comes with a message that describes what changes that milestone introduced.
+You can think of a Git commit as a snapshot along your project timeline.
+Each commit comes with a message that describes what changes each new snapshot introduced, and consists of a "diff" - the difference between this snapshot and the previous.

 ### Branches